JBercich/esther/README.md

 ### Structure

-File structure [reference](https://www.linkedin.com/pulse/what-general-c-project-structure-like-herbert-elwood-gilliland-iii/) for the application melds a bunch
+File structure [reference](https://www.linkedin.com/pulse/what-general-c-project-structure-like-herbert-elwood-gilliland-iii/) for the application melds a bunch of different parts.
+The overall game structure is defined below.

 ```
 └── game            # Contain anything related to the game